Dose Reconstructor

 - Utilizes site research documents, reports, and other applicable records to retrospectively reconstruct occupational radiation doses.

-- Documents findings and writes detailed reports that clearly and accurately reflect the results of the individual dose reconstruction, including probability of causation.
+- Documents findings and writes detailed reports that clearly and accurately reflect the results of the individual dose reconstruction, including the probability of causation.

 Candidates will work with other HP professionals through training and collaboration.

-Candidates should be reliable, mature, detail-oriented, organized, and able to work under time constraints in a busy project-oriented environment.
+Candidates should be reliable, mature, detail-oriented, organized, and able to work under time constraints in a busy, project-oriented environment.

 Preferred Skills: